zacksmash/fortify-ui/README.md

 <a name="presets"></a>
 ## FortifyUI Presets

-**FortifyUI** encourges you fork this repository and make your own presets, with your favorite frontend libraries and frameworks.
-To give you an idea of what that looks like, please take a look at [*FortifyUIkit*](https://github.com/zacksmash/fortify-uikit).
+**FortifyUI** encourges make your own presets, with your favorite frontend libraries and frameworks.
+To give you an idea of what that looks like, please take a look at [*FortifyUIkit*](https://github.com/zacksmash/fortify-uikit) and use the [*FortifyUI Preset Template*](https://github.com/zacksmash/fortify-ui-preset) to create your own.

 ## License